-This laser driver is an electronic module designed for driving diode lasers with up to 2A constant current, high efficiency, low noise, high reliability, zero EMI, and small package.
-Figure 1 shows physical photo of ATLS2A202D.
+This laser driver is an electronic module designed for driving diode lasers with up to 500mA constant current, high efficiency, low noise, high reliability, zero EMI, and small package.
+Figure 1 shows the photo of actual ATLS500MA202D.

-It provides these the functions: laser constant current control, laser current monitoring, over current and thermal protection, laser current output indication, laser diode status indication, soft start, and shut down.
+It provides these the functions: laser constant current control, laser current monitoring, over current and thermal protection, switching frequency synchronization, laser diode status indication, soft start, and shut down.

 It comes with a high stability low noise 2.5V voltage reference output which can be used for setting the output current.
-The reference output can also be used for the ADCs (Analog to Digital Converters) and/or DACs (Digital to Analog Converters).
+The reference output can also be used for the ADCs (Analog to Digital Converters) and/or DACs (Digital to Analog Converters) to monitor the laser output current and/or set laser output current respectively.